AnimMouse/setup-rclone/README.md

 ```

 ### Plain text Rclone config
-You can disable Base64 so that you can input config file in plain text.
-This allows you to place the config file directly on YAML or get the config file from outputs.
+You can disable Base64 so that you can input the config file in plain text.
+This allows you to place the config file directly in YAML or get the config file from outputs.

 ```yaml
 steps: